 “We have pushed the boundaries when it comes to the development and presentation of design and that is reflected in the use of ever developing technology.”

 But where does the SMC Design team find inspiration for its ever-flowing stream of projects?
 “SMC Design is a very professional design consultancy who retains its originality and creativity by ensuring that the collective of the company – which is the staff – bring new, fresh and exciting ideas to the table”, answers Andy.

 Perhaps its Andy and his team’s ambition that sets SMC Design apart from the rest.
 When asked what factors change when designing for cruise, (as opposed to land-based hotels), Andy simply responds that the considerations do not differ; “Design on a cruise vessel has to be considered to have no limitations”, he states matter-of-factly.

 “We take great pride at SMC Design in all aspects of our work.
 Our creative concepts, detailed packages, and specification go hand in hand to result in successfully completed projects.”

-Having worked in the industry so extensively, you might expect Andy to have a favorite project, in which case, you would be wrong.
-Diplomatically, Andy tells us, “To be honest I have no favorite project, just many very enjoyable periods developing a variety of clients dreams and desires”.
+Having worked in the industry so extensively, you might expect Andy to have a favourite project, in which case, you would be wrong.
+Diplomatically, Andy tells us, “To be honest I have no favourite project, just many very enjoyable periods developing a variety of clients dreams and desires”.